niharika-s21/blockchain-offchain-artifact-storage/README.md

 This project implements a **hybrid blockchain framework** that enables secure, verifiable storage of supply-chain artifacts without placing large or private data directly on-chain.
 It combines **on-chain metadata and integrity verification** with **off-chain artifact storage** (e.g., IPFS), maintaining transparency, provenance, and data integrity across distributed participants.

----

-## ⚙️ Features
-- Register and track batches on blockchain
-- Record ownership and custody transfers
-- Link off-chain certificates (IPFS CIDs) to on-chain records
-- Emit events for transparent audit trails
-- Minimal on-chain storage, maximizing scalability and privacy
-- Extensible design for role-based access and multi-sig approvals

----

-## 🧠 Concept
-Modern supply chains rely on artifacts such as laboratory reports, quality certificates, and telemetry data.
-Storing these directly on-chain is costly and poses privacy risks.
-This system links these documents **off-chain** (via IPFS) while storing only their **content hash and reference** on the blockchain, ensuring:
-- **Integrity** — verification via immutable on-chain hash
-- **Transparency** — traceable events for each batch
-- **Efficiency** — large data remains off-chain

 ## Contents
 - `contracts/` - Draft Solidity contracts:
   - `BatchProvenance.sol` - main draft contract